-McKendree College has a commitment to produce graduates with the critical thinking, leadership, problemsolving and communication skills necessary to succeed in today's world.
+James M. Dennis President of the College McKendree University has a commitment to produce graduates with the critical thinking, leadership, problem-solving and communication skills necessary to succeed in today's world.
 We uphold a tradition of providing a broad-based, liberal arts oriented education.

-The uniqueness of the college is its philosophy which reflects concern for individual development of its students and its commitment to personalized education.
+The uniqueness of the university is its philosophy which reflects concern for individual development of its students and its commitment to personalized education.
 The curriculum includes an opportunity for students to gain knowledge and values from the traditional disciplines while also encouraging students to develop skills in preparation for a career or graduate studies.

-The co-curricular program is also of great concern, as students participate in community service, voluntary spiritual development, athletics and a wide variety of clubs and organizations meeting student needs and interests
+The co-curricular program is also of great concern, as students participate in community service, voluntary spiritual development, athletics and a wide variety of clubs and organizations meeting student needs and interests.